Terms and Definitions

-When bias is reported to BIRT, university policies will be taken into account by the Office for Institutional Equity and Diversity in order to decide on the best course of action.
-These policies help to inform decision-making and to educate all parties involved on potential outcomes of a bias impact report.
+When impact is reported to the IRT, university policies will be taken into account by the Office for Institutional Equity and Diversity in order to decide on the best course of action.
+These policies help to inform decision-making and to educate all parties involved on potential outcomes of an impact report.

 - Academic Accommodations for Students with Disabilities – REG 02.20.01

 - Campus/Workplace Violence Prevention and Management – REG 04.05.02